What to know about buying a house in North Dakota

 - Pick your lender from a list of participating mortgage companies

-- Take a home buyer education class
+- Complete a home buying education course

 The NDHFA says your first step should be to contact one of the participating lenders on that list.
 Your chosen lender will assign you a loan officer to guide you throughout the process.